federueda/ASW/README.md

 ## 4. Build Management

-Build Automation or Management is the process of scripting and automating the retrieval of software code from a repository, compiling it into a binary artifact, executing automated functional tests, and publishing it into a shared and centralized repository ([from: AemCorp](https://www.aemcorp.com/devops/build-automation)).
+Build Automation or Build Management is the process of scripting and automating the retrieval of software code from a repository, compiling it into a binary artifact, executing automated functional tests, and publishing it into a shared and centralized repository ([from: AemCorp](https://www.aemcorp.com/devops/build-automation)).

-For the build automation of this project, I used the PyBuilder that is a "software build tool written in pure Python which mainly targets Python applications.
-It is based on the concept of dependency based programming but also comes along with powerful plugin mechanism that allows the construction of build life cycles similar to those known from other famous build tools like Apache Maven" (extracted from [Pybuilder homepage](https://pybuilder.github.io/)).
+For this project, I used the PyBuilder that is a software build tool written in pure Python which mainly targets Python applications.
+It is based on the concept of dependency based programming but also comes along with powerful plugin mechanism that allows the construction of build life cycles similar to those known from other famous build tools like Apache Maven. (extracted from [Pybuilder homepage](https://pybuilder.github.io/)).

 <p align="center">
 <img src="https://github.com/federueda/ASW/blob/master/figures/builder/pybuilder_intro.png" width="700" height="100" title="BuildIntro">